About the Author

 4. Pay the extra fees.

-You can complete this version online or on paper.
+You can complete this application online.

 But you’ll have to shell out an extra $375 for a basic profile on FCVS regardless.